I:02:01 General Personnel Policy

 The President shall maintain full and complete records on all personnel, including all appointments, compensation, change of status, and termination as specified in TBR Guideline G-070 Disposal of Records.

-X. MOVING EXPENSES
+X. MOVING ALLOWANCE

 A. Arranging for Moving and Payment